This tutorial provides an introduction to survival analysis, and to conducting a survival analysis in R.

 Austin, P., & Fine, J. (2017).
 Practical recommendations for reporting Fine‐Gray model analyses for competing risk data.
 Statistics in Medicine, 36(27), 4391-4400.

-package to illustrate these concepts.
+We use the Melanoma data from the MASS package to illustrate these concepts.
 It contains variables:

-Estimate the cumulative incidence in the context of competing risks using the cuminc
+Estimate the cumulative incidence in the context of competing risks using the cuminc function.

-data, censored patients are coded as \(2\) for status
+Note: in the Melanoma data, censored patients are coded as \(2\) for status, so we cannot use the cencode option default of \(0\)

 cuminc(Melanoma$time, Melanoma$status, cencode = 2)